AntDX316/MCP-Server/README.md

 2. Direct configuration file:
    - Edit `config.json` in the root directory
-   - Restart the server to apply changes
+   - Server will auto-reload to apply changes

-3. Environment variables:
-   - Set environment variables before starting the server
-   - Available in Docker using the `environment` section in `docker-compose.yml`

 ### Default Configuration